LivingLegacyMedia/vowbound/chapter_07.md

 Something else.
 Something hollow.

 Cassian frowned.
 He pushed his perception deeper, trying to understand what he was sensing.
 The impressions came in fragments, abstractions. *Children.
 Love.
 Loss.* But the quality was wrong.
-Distant.
-Like hearing music through a wall.
+Distant and thin, like hearing music through a wall.

 Was it corruption?
-Or just trauma?
-He couldn't tell.
+Or just the weight of trauma and guilt?
+He couldn't tell for certain, but something about those impressions was off-putting.

 "He's telling the truth," Cassian said carefully.
 "He made the trade.
 He regrets it.
 The guilt is genuine."

 Relief flickered across several faces.
 Even Corvan looked grateful.

 But something nagged at Cassian.
 Something about those impressions.
-The way they felt hollow, distant.
-Like they'd been...
+The way they felt thin and distant, like they'd been diluted somehow.

 No. He was seeing corruption everywhere now, after what the Dealer had told him.
 Corvan's guilt was real.
 His regret was real.
-Cassian could see that clearly.
+Cassian could see that clearly enough.

 "Execute him," the general said flatly.
 "Treason is treason, whether acted upon or not."